bhavesh9090/bhavesh9090/README.md

 - 🎓 Student interested in **Data Analytics**
 - 💻 Learning **Programming and Web Development**
 - 📊 Interested in **Data Visualization & Data Analysis**
-- 🚀 Always learning new technologies
+- 🚀 Always exploring new technologies

 ---